qLb/Archibald/README.md

 3. Grunt

-### Setup
+### Installation

 Clone (or fork) this repository into your /content/themes/ folder in Ghost.

-Run `npm install` in the linen directory to install grunt modules.
+Run `npm install` in the archibald directory to install grunt modules.

-Run `grunt` to build the Sass files, or `grunt watch` when you are ready to start themeing.
+Run `grunt` to build the Sass files, or `grunt watch` to work on your code.

 ### Build